Authenticate Emails with DMARC for Better Deliverability

 Always, review your daily reports to notice any abnormal behavior and fix the issue.

-To create a DMARC record and get the DMARC reports, you can use the GlockApps DMARC Monitor.
+To create a DMARC record and get the DMARC reports, you can use the GlockApps DMARC Inspector.

-The GlockApps DMARC Monitor will parse aggregate and forensic reports and present you the valuable data about your email traffic in a comprehensive and user-friendly format.
+The GlockApps DMARC Inspector will parse aggregate and forensic reports and present you the valuable data about your email traffic in a comprehensive and user-friendly format.

-You can activate the 14-day trial of the DMARC Monitor in your account.
+You can activate the 14-day trial of the DMARC Inspector in your account.